Noah-Grimaldi/auto-gaming-montage-maker/README.md

 - The model looks at wins, eliminations, and/or knocks for all games except Rocket League and Minecraft.
 - For Rocket League, the model watches for goals (sometimes wins).
 - For Minecraft, the model watches for hits on other players.
-- Fortnite, Apex Legends, COD games, and Rocket League use a YOLO [cover model](YOLOmodels/covermodel.pt) to do a quick initial detection, and Pytesseract to read the screen and see if there was actually a highlight.
+- Fortnite, Apex Legends, COD games, and Rocket League use template matching to do a quick initial detection, and Pytesseract to read the screen and see if there was actually a highlight.
 - The program treats each highlight as a 3.2 second clip, I may end up adding a different feature where it doesn't just do montage format but full on video editing.

 ## Roboflow datasets I used or created